semgrep/semgrep-docs/docs/release-notes/december-2023.md

 ### Fixed

-* Fixed issue where webhooks stopped working.
+* Fixed an issue where webhooks stopped working.
-* Fixed issue so that clicking **Start Tour** now restarts the Getting Started tutorial.
+* Fixed an issue so that clicking **Start Tour** now restarts the Getting Started tutorial.
-* Fixed issue where the **Members** page doesn't display a user's new role until the page reloads. <!--OS-1233-->
+* Fixed an issue where the **Members** page doesn't display a user's new role until the page reloads. <!--OS-1233-->
-* Fixed issue where users switching organizations would result in a 404.
+* Fixed an issue where users switching organizations would result in a 404.
   <!--OS-136-->
 * Fixed the **Connect to** button under **Settings** > **Source Code Managers** so that it displays correctly based on whether the user can connect to a